ncatlab/nlab-content/pages/6/0/7/1/1706/content.md

 The $n$-category $n Cob$ of cobordisms is the free stable $n$-category with duals on one object (the point).
 =--

-In [[FQFT|extended toplogical quantum field theory]], which is really the representation theory of these cobordism $n$-categories, we expect:
+In [[FQFT|extended topological quantum field theory]], which is really the representation theory of these cobordism $n$-categories, we expect:
 +-- {: .un_prop}
 ###### Extended TQFT Hypothesis